 Polyhydramnios makes you feel bloated and exhausted.
 Talk to your doctor for suggestions for polyhydramnios management.
-There are few things to do at home for relief.
+There are a few things to do at home for relief:

-Shortness of breath can be controlled by avoiding too much walking, running or climbing stairs.
+Shortness of breath can be controlled by avoiding too much walking, running, or climbing of stairs.
 Bed rest is strongly recommended to prevent further pain or swelling in your legs.
 You might even want to prepone the date you start your maternity leave.

 The stress from your pregnancy and polyhydramnios will have you feeling more anxious than usual.
 Try to relax more often by meeting friends, going out, watching movies, reading, or taking classes with experienced antenatal professionals.